AndyObtiva/glimmer-dsl-gtk/README.md

 ------|-----|--------
 ![hello world screenshot Windows](/screenshots/glimmer-dsl-gtk-linux-hello-world.png) | ![hello world screenshot Mac](/screenshots/glimmer-dsl-gtk-mac-hello-world.png) | ![hello world screenshot Windows](/screenshots/glimmer-dsl-gtk-windows-hello-world.png)

 NOTE: Glimmer DSL for GTK is currently in early alpha mode (incomplete proof-of-concept).
 If you want it developed faster, then [open an issue report](https://github.com/AndyObtiva/glimmer-dsl-gtk/issues/new).
 I have completed some GitHub project features much faster before due to [issue reports](https://github.com/AndyObtiva/glimmer-dsl-gtk/issues) and [pull requests](https://github.com/AndyObtiva/glimmer-dsl-gtk/pulls).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
 It is still an early alpha, so the more feedback and issues you report the better.
-Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
-It is still an early alpha, so the more feedback and issues you report the better.

 Other [Glimmer](https://rubygems.org/gems/glimmer) DSL gems you might be interested in:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop Development GUI Framework)